Working Papers

 (2) Structural Constraints on Information Aggregation in Directed Networks

 Abstract.
 This paper investigates how the topological structure of directed networks constrains the set of outcomes achievable under local, decentralized information dynamics.
-Rather than asking what equilibrium a particular learning rule will reach, we ask a prior question: what outcomes are structurally impossible given only the network topology, regardless of the specific update rule employed?
-Through a combination of theoretical analysis and computational simulation across multiple network structures and update rules, we identify conditions under which consensus is structurally precluded and characterize how the decomposition of a directed graph into strongly connected components shapes the space of possible asymptotic states.
+Rather than asking what equilibrium a particular learning rule will reach, it asks a prior question: what outcomes are structurally impossible given only the network topology, regardless of the specific update rule employed?
+Through a combination of theoretical analysis and computational simulation across multiple network structures and update rules, it identifies conditions under which consensus is structurally precluded and characterize how the decomposition of a directed graph into strongly connected components shapes the space of possible asymptotic states.
 Results suggest that certain impossibility results are robust across a broad class of local averaging dynamics.

 PDF